 What will you be learning?

-Your A-Level will consist of Core Mathematics content (details will be available in due course) as well as studying content on two of the following options:
+Your A-Level will consist of Core Mathematics content as well as studying content on two of the following options:

 - Discrete mathematics

 How is it assessed?

 100% external examinations at the end of year 13.